French Indochina in World War II: 1938

 Among its first acts was to name General Georges Catroux governor general of Indochina.
 He was the first military governor general since French civilian rule had begun in 1879, following the conquest starting in 1858, reflecting the single greatest concern of the new government: defense of the homeland and the defense of the empire.
 Catroux's immediate concern was with Japan, who were actively fighting in nearby China.

 1939

 Both the French and Indochinese Communist parties were outlawed.

 World War II

 1940

 After the defeat of France, with an armistice on June 22, 1940, roughly two-thirds of the country was put under direct German military control.
-The remaining part of southeast France, and the French colonies, were under a nominally independent government, headed by the First World War hero, Marshal Philippe Pétain, with its capital at Vichy.
+The remaining part of southeast France and the French colonies were under a nominally independent government, headed by World War I hero Marshal Philippe Pétain.
 Japan, not yet allied with Germany until the signing of the Tripartite Pact in September 1940, asked for German help in stopping supplies going through Indochina to China.